proxima-one/proxima-cli/Tutorial-Creating-Data-Vertex.md

 - `database`
 - `data aggregator`

-## Other topics
+## Connecting to the project
+Once the project is running, we can immediately connect to it through the
-- Testing and Benchmarking the project
+- graphql interface with schema and queries
-- Deployment of the project, usage of SDK
+- Proxima SDK

-- Connecting to projects
+If you want to learn how to connect to a data vertex through the Proxima SDK check out our tutorial.